 In my original review, I noted how Thesis let you create targeted advertisements on a per post or per page level…

 I’m able to override the base choice I’ve made of what to show in that [multimedia box] area for my site as a whole, all without ever having to touch a drop of code in the WordPress templates by utilizing the custom key option on the specific page or post.

 If you view the photo above, you’ll see I was able to select the “custom” key I defined in the Thesis control panel and “override it” and insert specific code to replace the normal “custom” key, only for this post.
 This allows me to target my advertising on specific pages, especially higher traffic ones.

 The above was (and is) especially perfect for the random posts that warranted specific advertisements not really relevant to the rest of my site (at least if I wanted them to convert for people coming in from the search engines on that random search term) – and all without having to hack together additional templates with regular themes.

 But then I griped that I wish I could target ads based on a category level.
 That way if someone visits one of my posts in the “Blogging” category, they would see an ad for Thesis.
 But if they visit a post in my “SEO” category, they see an ad for Raven Tools.
 Sure, I could do this on a post by post basis, but that would limit me from making mass advertisement changes with ease.
-Thesis’s custom functions [and hooks] functionality lets me do that (read Advanced Ad Targeting with Thesis if you’d like to learn how to do it as well.)
-Targeted advertising leads to higher conversions and I have no doubt that I’ve made my money back multiple times over with this one feature alone.
+Thesis's custom functions [and hooks] functionality lets me do that.
+Targeted advertising leads to higher conversions and I have no doubt that I've made my money back multiple times over with this one feature alone.